Magnetic field: The B-field

+Also known as magnetic flux density, the magnetic B field causes magnetic forces, magnetic torques and electromagnetic induction.
+Therefore, it can be defined by any equation that describes these phenomena.

-The magnetic field vector B at any point can be defined as the vector that, when used in the Lorentz force law, correctly predicts the force on a charged particle at that point:
+For example, the magnetic field vector B at any point can be defined as the vector field that, when used in the Lorentz force law, correctly predicts the force on a moving charged particle at that point: